 - the publication by the company of any new financial information, for example, the annual accounts or interim results or announcement

-If there have been material changes you should start the process again.
+If there have been any significant events you should start the process again.

 What to expect from SAV

-If you want to appoint an accountant or professional valuation firm, SAV is happy to deal directly with them.
-Please make sure the relevant section on the VAL 232 form is signed for and on behalf of the company and that your professional adviser has all the facts, as you will be ultimately responsible for the accuracy of the information supplied to SAV.
+If you appoint an accountant or professional valuation firm we will deal directly with them.
+Make sure your professional adviser has all the facts, as you’ll be responsible for the accuracy of the information given to SAV.

-You can expect SAV to explain any actions it takes, for instance, why:
+You can expect us to explain any actions we take.
+This includes why we:

-- it needs to question any explanation you’ve given
+- need to question any explanation you have given

-If you think SAV has made a mistake or treated you unfairly, you can ask for the matter to be reviewed by the Assistant Director in charge of the part of SAV where the valuation was carried out.
+If you think we have made a mistake or treated you unfairly, you can ask for the matter to be reviewed by the Assistant Director in charge of the part of SAV where the valuation was carried out.